kobilutil/console-settings/README.md

 # console-settings
-My default settings and color scheme for Windows console that looks good in cmd.exe and in powershell especially with the excellent [PSReadLine] module installed.
+Default settings and color scheme for Windows console that looks good in cmd.exe and in powershell especially with the excellent [PSReadLine] module installed.

 ## Installation
 The easiest way is via the useful [concfg] utility.